 Most teachers did not want to be teachers in the first place; they jumped into the profession for various reasons but the reasons were seen as God's calling.
 The decisions to enter the profession may indicate that teaching as a profession was not the first choice for many teachers participating in this study.
-In Indonesian context, teaching profession may still be considered an unfavorable profession as the financial rewards are meager compared to other professions regardless the Indonesian government's efforts to uplift the teaching profession (Bjork, 2004, 2005; Jalal et al., 2009; n.a, 2010a, 2010b; Yuwono & Harbon, 2010)
+In Indonesian context, teaching profession as the financial rewards are meager compared to other professions regardless the Indonesian government's efforts to uplift the teaching profession (Bjork, 2004, 2005; Jalal et al., 2009; n.a, 2010a, 2010b; Yuwono & Harbon, 2010)